bytecodealliance/wasm-micro-runtime/doc/semantic_version.md

 ## Legacy versions

 All legacy versions(tags) will keep their current status.
-No existed releasings names and links will be changed.
+No existing release names and links will be changed.

 ## Reference